 - A student’s 504 Plan or Individualized Education Program (IEP) determines appropriate application of these administrative regulations.
 EIE (LOCAL)

-- Students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.
+- For students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.

-- Progress Reports - Interim progress reports shall be issued for all students after the third week of each grading period EIA (LOCAL)
+- Progress Reports - Interim progress reports shall be issued for all students after the third week and sixth week of each grading period EIA (LOCAL)

 - Gradebook - All grades recorded in the gradebook will relate directly to one or more TEKS-based instructional objectives.
 EIA (LOCAL)

-- Students will have a minimum of 6 grades in the content area of Math and 6 grades in the content area of Reading each six weeks, and the grades should be evenly distributed throughout the grading period.
+- Students will have a minimum of 9 grades in the content area of Math and 9 grades in the content area of Reading each nine weeks, and the grades should be evenly distributed throughout the grading period.

-- Students will have a minimum of 3 grades in the content area of Social Studies and 3 grades in the content area of Science each six weeks, and the grades are to be evenly distributed throughout the grading period.
+- Students will have a minimum of 6 grades in the content area of Social Studies and 6 grades in the content area of Science each nine weeks, and the grades are to be evenly distributed throughout the grading period.